allegroai/clearml-docs/docs/configs/env_vars.md

 ---

 :::info
-ClearML's environment variables overide the clearml.conf file and SDK
+ClearML's environment variables override the clearml.conf file, SDK, and [configuration vault](../webapp/webapp_profile.md#configuration-vault), but can be overridden by command-line arguments.
 :::

 ## ClearML SDK Variables